OpenFreeEnergy/alchemiscale.org-site/content/opportunities/alchemiscale-2025/index.md

 One approach that could work well is implemented in [gufe#186](https://github.com/OpenFreeEnergy/gufe/pull/186).
 This involves adding a third class of storage to the `Protocol` system, `permanent`, that `Protocol` authors can use for file outputs they would like preserved by the execution system.
 This allows `scratch` and `shared` storage to continue to persist over the life of individual `ProtocolUnit`s and the `ProtocolDAG`, respectively, which may require much larger files to be produced during simulation runs.
-It also gives a very clear signal to the execution system what should be preserved post-`ProtocolDAG` execution, requring no heuristics or guessing.
+It also gives a very clear signal to the execution system what should be preserved post-`ProtocolDAG` execution, requiring no heuristics or guessing.

 If this becomes the accepted approach in **gufe**, then **alchemiscale** could support it rather easily.
 Compute services would upload all files in `permanent` to the object store after a `ProtocolDAG` completes (or fails),